JuPeg/reportM2/docs/matandmet/entrezquery.md

 #Retrieve from NCBI#

 In order to reduce the reference database, we started reviewing the sequences retrieved from NCBI.
-The retrieval is done with an Entrez query and an Eutils function.
+The retrieval is done with an Entrez query and an E-utilities based tool.

 ##Entrez query##